Axelflg/get_info_JSON/readme.txt

                        Universitat Politècnica de València
 	            Dpto. de Sistemas Informáticos y Computación

    Description:
-      -> get_names.py
+      -> Find_info.py
-         Program that loads the 'calificaciones_filtrado.JSON' file and get the name for each place, then add the property
+	 Firstly loads the 'calificaciones_filtrado.JSON' file and get the name for each place.
-      -> search_time.py
-         Program that loads the 'calificaciones_filtrado.JSON' file and get the time that a person spend in a place through Selenium, afterward add the property to the JSON
+	 Afterward gets the time that a person spends in a place through Selenium and Finally, gets the average time through regular expressions and add the "tiempo_medio" property.
-      -> get_time.py
-         Program that loads the 'calificaciones_filtrado.JSON' file and get the average time for the property time through regular expressions

    Author: Axel Flores Guarneros